Pokrt/dleap_tutorial/intermediate/input_items.md

 **Format** - You can set the format using regular expressions.

-**Custom css classes names** - You can add custom css classes to the input item.
-Usually you use your classes from your css file.
+**Custom CSS classes names** - You can customize appearance of items using your custom CSS file.

 ![img_24.png](img_24.png)